istnanosatlab/istSATviewer/README.md

 The virtual machine already contains all the files and dependencies needed to run the TNC.
 Just make sure you update the config file correctly and if you are using a real TNC make sure that you pass the USB device to the virtual machine.

-After this everything should run smoothly.
+After this, everything should run smoothly.

 ps: when the tnc_proxy.py script starts, you should see the lights on the tnc blink three times